gdsfactory/gdsfactory/docs/developer.md

 pip install "gdsfactory[cad]"--upgrade
 ```

-Then you can install Klayout-live `klive` integration in the klayout GUI `Tools --> Manage Packages --> Install New Packages --> Klive` as well as the genericpdk layermap `Tools --> Manage Packages --> Install New Packages --> gdsfactory` and restart klayout.

-### Update gdsfactory
+## Update gdsfactory

-You can upgrade your gdsfactory package using the following command:
+You can upgrade gdsfactory using the following command:

 ```
 pip install gdsfactory[cad] --upgrade